-Single Vision Eyeglasses
+Single Vision Eyeglass Lenses

-Distance eyeglasses are used to help see far away (driving, watching TV).
-Some patients with a mild prescription may only use their distance vision eyeglasses occasionally, however many patients require them all the time; and in many cases will leave them on even when they are looking at closer distances such as reading or at a computer.
+Distance eyeglasses are used to help see far away (for driving or watching TV for instance).
+Some patients with a mild prescription may only use their distance vision eyeglasses occasionally, however many patients require this type of eyeglass lens all the time; and in many cases will leave them on even when they are looking at closer distances such as reading or at a computer.

-Trifocal eyeglasses are similar to bifocal eyeglasses however in addition to the top portion for distance and the bottom portion for reading the lens also has a middle zone that is used for intermediate distances such as computer.
+Trifocal eyeglasses are similar to bifocal eyeglasses however in addition to the top portion for distance and the bottom portion for reading this lens type also has a middle zone that is used for intermediate distances such as computer.
 The distance, intermediate, and reading zones are each separated by a line.

 Unionville Optometry services eye patients in Markham, Stouffville, Newmarket, North York, Vaughan, Richmond Hill and Pickering, among others.
 We also offer an in-house dry eye clinic for people who suffer from dry eye syndrome.